 A ‘wiki’ is a site contributed to by its members.
 WikiTravel is an incredible resource for travellers, with country guides and advice on everything from safety to packing.
 It is one of my first stop-offs when planning a trip as the regularly updated user content means it is often more accurate than any guidebook.

 The website of obscure and curious travel destinations.
 I always have a look at their guides to find interesting and unusual places when planning a trip.

 I’m sure you’ve heard of or used Lonely Planet guides at some point on your travels.
 The Lonely Planet Thorn Tree forums are the perfect place to build on that knowledge, with sub-forums for regions, countries and specific topics such as health and child-friendly travel.

 A review site that features things to do alongside hotels and restaurants.
 Helps when choosing destinations as it ranks the best places in an area as reviewed by other travellers.

-Travel community with really useful country and city guides that go into lots of detail (click on ‘Community Travel Guide’ in the menu).
+Travel community with incredible country and city guides that go into lots of detail (click on ‘Community Travel Guide’ in the menu).

 [FORUM] r/travel subreddit

 If you haven’t used reddit before then you’re missing out.
 It is like the world’s biggest forum with subreddits for every subject imaginable.
 The r/travel subreddit is really useful when planning a trip.
 Use it to ask specific questions to help you, or delve into their FAQ for travel guides and useful trip planning information.